Julian-CF/Character_RNN_model/README.md

 - ”I believe that”
 - ”Welcome to”

 The generated sentences can be found in the code.
-The process was stopping the sentence when the character output was a dot, a question mark, an exclamation mark or when the length of the sentence was becoming larger than 128 since it was our sequence length inputused for training.
+The process was stopping the sentence when the character output was a dot, a question mark, an exclamation mark or when the length of the sentence was becoming larger than 128 since it was our sequence length input used for training.
 The latter ensures a hard stop when the model is going to generate infinitely a certain pattern of output.